ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: digital_filter_enable

     This property specifies whether to apply the pulse width filter to the  Trigger Input.
-Enabling the Digital Filter (VI_TRUE) prevents the switch  module from being triggered by pulses that are less than 150 ns on PXI  trigger lines 0–7.
+Enabling the Digital Filter (True) prevents the switch  module from being triggered by pulses that are less than 150 ns on PXI  trigger lines 0–7.
-    When Digital Filter is disabled (VI_FALSE), it is possible for the switch  module to be triggered by noise on the PXI trigger lines.
+    When Digital Filter is disabled (False), it is possible for the switch  module to be triggered by noise on the PXI trigger lines.
 If the device  triggering the switch is capable of sending pulses greater than 150 ns, you should not disable the Digital Filter.

     The following table lists the characteristics of this property.